durthu/LabCaveMediationSDK_Unity/README.md

         android:value="YOUR_ADMOB_APPLICATION_ID"/>
 ````

-In case of iOS, you have to add a GADApplicationIdentifier key with a string value of your AdMob app ID to your app's Info.plist file.
+In case of **iOS**, you have to add a *GADApplicationIdentifier* key with a string value of your AdMob app ID to your app's Info.plist file.
 You can find your App ID in the AdMob UI.**

 ````java
 <key>GADApplicationIdentifier</key>